- Anyone born on/after 1 January 1969 who hasn't had 2 doses of the MMR vaccine should have the MMR vaccine.

 For babies, an additional dose of measles vaccine can be given from 6 months of age.
 Babies immunised before they are 12 months old will still need 2 doses according to the schedule (at 12 months and 15 months).

-While measles cases in Aotearoa New Zealand are usually rare, the disease is regularly brought into the country through international travel and there was an outbreak in 2019.
-If you are travelling overseas, make sure you are fully vaccinated against measles before you go.
+While measles cases in Aotearoa New Zealand are usually rare, the disease is regularly brought into the country through international travel.
+There was an outbreak in 2019, and smaller outbreaks in Auckland in 2023.
+If you're travelling overseas, make sure you are fully vaccinated against measles before you go.